- FIRM PROFILE

 The John A. and Joyce K. Caddell Building, located at the Georgia Institute of Technology, is a remarkable example of a building transformation and of Occam’s Razor in action.
 The original two-story, 11,000 square foot building was constructed in 1955 for the Naval Reserve motor pool and is currently home to School of Building Construction.
 New curtainwall glazing and a large louvered sunshade create a breathtaking transformation of the building exterior.
 The inside of the building features exposed structure and dropped ceilings for a clean, orderly appearance.

 New HVAC is provided by high-efficiency variable refrigerant flow systems with a mixture of wall-mounted and above-ceiling indoor fan coil units.
 These systems employ heat recovery between individual thermal zones so that heat rejected from one system in cooling mode can be recovered by another nearby zone that is operating in heating mode.
-The indoor fan coil units are connected to outdoor condensing units through a network of refrigerant piping designed.
 A dedicated outdoor air system with enthalpy wheel energy recovery provides conditioned outside air directly to each occupied space.
 Ductwork and piping are minimized and concealed as much as possible, sometimes hidden within the existing structure.
 Automatic temperature controls are simple and easy for users to operate.

 The system is a great match for a building that features exposed structure and little opportunity for concealed services.
 The project energy analysis estimates that the building will use approximately 40% less energy than a minimally code-compliant building of equal size and function.
 HVAC designs for similar buildings of this size often include chilled and hot water piping, pumps, steam piping and accessories, heat exchangers, air handling units, terminal units, large central ductwork, and associated controls hardware and programming.
 At the Caddell Building, none of these components are required — trimmed away by the razor.